Capta1nT0ad/TelstraCallToCSV/INSTRUCTIONS.md

 (Relevant for Firefox, Safari with Developer Mode enabled and Google Chrome/Chromium.
 Most other browsers support this method in some way or another, but they are not consistent with this documentation.
 Screenshots are from Firefox.)

 ![](assets/address_field1.png)

 ![](assets/login_field1.png)
 ___
 Go to [https://myservices.telstra.com.au](https://myservices.telstra.com.au).

-Enter your e-mail address, then press `Continue.`
+Enter your e-mail address, then press `Continue`.
 ___
 ___
 ![](assets/contextmenu_field2.png)